Miscarriage trauma is a real thing.

 Each of you will need to remember ways you can support each other when you feel able and remember to accept that support when it’s offered.

 Standing together through the grief and trauma can make you more resilient individually and strengthen your bond as a couple.
-And leaning into each other through grief reinforces your sense of security, buffering you from some of the emotional intensity of the trauma.
+And leaning into each other through grief reinforces your sense of security.

 If you are brave enough to allow your partner to see your vulnerable, dark, and painful places inside and they allow you to see theirs, you will feel closer to each other and stronger together.